Kingflow-23/ChipScan-AI/README.md

 ### High-Level Pipeline

 1. **Initial Training**
-   - Model trained on Roboflow-labeled dataset
+   - Model trained on manually labeled dataset from Roboflow.
 2. **Prediction**
-   - Model generates predictions on new image batches
+   - Model predicts objects on new image batches.
-   - Visual overlays are saved for review
+   - Visual overlays are generated for user inspection.
 3. **User Correction**
-   - User reviews predictions in a web UI
-   - Only incorrect regions are corrected
-   - Corrections are provided as bounding boxes
+   - Corrections are made through a web-based interface.
 4. **SAM Refinement**
-   - Bounding boxes are passed to SAM
+   - Bounding boxes are refined into precise segmentation masks.
-   - SAM produces high-quality segmentation masks

 5. **Feedback Collection**
-   - Corrections are stored as structured metadata
+   - Metadata and corrections are stored in structured JSON.
-   - Images with no corrections are marked as valid

 6. **Retraining**
-   - Original predictions + corrections are merged
+   - Original predictions and corrections are merged.
-   - Dataset is prepared for fine-tuning
-   - Model improves iteratively
+   - Model is fine-tuned incrementally.

+This workflow forms a **closed-loop active learning system**.

 ---

-## Segment Anything Model (SAM)
+## Dataset

-### Purpose
+### Source

-SAM is used to convert **coarse user input** (bounding boxes) into **precise segmentation masks**.

-This avoids:
-- Manual pixel-level annotation
+The baseline dataset was sourced from **Roboflow**:
+- Images manually labeled with object classes such as:
-- Polygon drawing
+  - `Chip`
-- Mask painting
+  - `Void`

-### Implementation Details

-- SAM is loaded **once** at application startup
-- The predictor is reused across all correction requests
-- This avoids repeated model loading and performance issues

-SAM is used **only during correction**, not during inference.
+- Annotations exported in detection/segmentation formats (YOLO-compatible)

+### Role in Active Learning

+- Baseline data used for initial model training
+- Subsequent corrections expand dataset iteratively

 ---

+## Active Learning Workflow

+Instead of re-labeling entire datasets:
+1. Model predicts on new images
+2. Users review predictions
+3. Only misclassified regions are corrected
+4. Corrections are fed back into the retraining pipeline

+This reduces labeling effort while improving model accuracy over time.

+---

+## Segment Anything Model (SAM) Integration

+SAM is integrated to convert **coarse user bounding boxes** into **high-quality masks**.

+### Key Details:
+- SAM loaded once at application startup
+- Predictor reused across all correction requests
+- Reduces the need for manual polygon/mask drawing
+- Improves mask accuracy without increasing annotation burden

+**Note:** SAM is applied **only during correction**, not during inference.

+---

 ## Frontend: Batch Correction Interface

-### User Experience
+### User Interaction

-- One image at a time
+- Displays one image at a time
-- Model prediction overlay shown
+- Shows model prediction overlay
-- User draws bounding boxes over incorrect regions only
+- Users draw bounding boxes around incorrect regions
-- Each box is assigned a class:
+- Each bounding box is assigned a class (`Chip`, `Void`)
-  - **Chip** → Red
-  - **Void** → Yellow
-- Undo supported
+- Undo functionality included
-- Submit button advances to the next image

-### Key Design Choice

-There is **no “Mark as Checked” button**.

-- Submitting with **no boxes** means:
-  > “This image is correct.”
-- Submitting with boxes means:
+- Submitting with no corrections indicates the prediction is correct
-  > “These regions were incorrect and are corrected.”

-This keeps the workflow simple and intuitive.
+### Design Choice

+- Focused on **minimal user interaction**
+- No “mark as checked” buttons
+- Encourages efficiency and reduces cognitive load

 ---